Figures on SMEs: survival rates and business closures

 Establishing a company also involves running the risk of failure.
 After a few years, some entrepreneurs are forced to shut down.

-According to the FSO Business demography statistics, the average survival rate of new businesses in Switzerland is 84.4% after a year of existence.
-Thus, nearly 33'918 companies created ‘ex-nihilo’ in 2020 were still active in 2021.
+According to the FSO Business demography statistics, the average survival rate of new businesses founded in Switzerland in 2021 is 84.4% after a year of existence.

-If we look at companies founded in 2020, the survival chances at one year are slightly higher in the secondary sector, at 85,7%, compared to 84,1% in the tertiary sector.
-After two years of existence (2019 cohort), businesses in the tertiary sector show a survival rate of 70.1%, compared to 73.1% for the secondary sector.
-After three years of existence, the trend remains similar, at 61.5% in the tertiary sector and 65% in the secondary sector.
-After five years of existence, these figures increase to 50.1% in the tertiary sector and 50% in the secondary sector.
+The survival chances at one year are slightly higher in the secondary sector, at 85.8%, compared to 84.2% in the tertiary sector.
+After two years of existence, businesses in the tertiary sector show a survival rate of 72.5%, compared to 73.8% for the secondary sector (2020 cohort).
+After three years of existence, the trend remains similar, at 62.1% in the tertiary sector and 63.3% in the secondary sector (2019 cohort).
+After five years of existence, these figures increase to 50.2% in the tertiary sector and 49.7% in the secondary sector (2017 cohort).

 EN_LN_SECO_Chiffres_PME_2023_TauxSurvieEntreprise